 Folks, Can you believe it!
-Thanksgiving is in less than a week!
+Another Thanksgiving is upon us.

 Now, let's get down to talking turkey.
 Pictured above: the North American wild turkey.
+NOT WHAT'S ON YOUR DINNER TABLE.
 Here's the facts ....

 1. They are the largest game birds found in North America.